OliverEdholm/Image-Retrieval/README.md

 * Tensorflow
 * Pillow
 * tqdm
-* Pretrained VGG16, VGG19, InceptionV3 or InceptionV4 network.
+* Pretrained VGG16, VGG19, InceptionV3 or InceptionV4 network or own trained Convolutional Autoencoder.

 ### Usage
 Firstly put your images in the **images** folder.

-**Embdedding images and saving them**
+**Embedding images and saving them**

 **Get embedding from trained Convolutional autoencoder** To train a Convolutional autoencoder to vectorize images do this command: